Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: RESULTS

-We compare the proposed scheme against the XD-GRASP algorithm in Figs. \ref{fig6} - \ref{fig9}.
+We qualitatively compare the proposed algorithm with competing methods on six single-slice experimental datasets in Fig \ref{fig4}-\ref{fig6}.
+The visual comparison against the low-rank and the SToRM:SENSE algorithm on one of the datasets is shown in Fig \ref{fig4}.
+We have picked three frames (end-diastole, mid-frame, end-systole) from the image series to show the spatial quality of the proposed method as compared to the low-rank method and SToRM: SENSE.
+The fourth column of Fig. \ref{fig4} shows the temporal profiles.
+We observe that the proposed scheme provides improved visual quality with reduced spatial and temporal blurring, when compared to the low-rank method and SToRM: SENSE scheme.
+The comparison of the proposed scheme against the XD-GRASP algorithm on the same dataset is shown in Fig. \ref{fig5}.
 Since XD-GRASP and the proposed scheme use different reconstruction methodologies, we illustrate the results in two ways.
-In Fig. \ref{fig6}, we display the reconstructed images in the different cardiac and respiratory phases in the bottom rows, which are identified by XD-GRASP.
+In Fig. \ref{fig5}, we display the reconstructed images in the different cardiac and respiratory phases in the bottom rows, which are identified by XD-GRASP.
 We create a cine movie by picking each image in the time series from the XD-GRASP reconstructions depending on the specified cardiac and respiratory phase; the time profile in the top row corresponds to a cut along the myocardium identified by the blue line in one of the images.
 We also display the rows of the weight matrix $\mathbf W$ corresponding to two frames, identified by the yellow and red arrows in the top right columns.
-As discussed earlier, the weights indicate the similarity of the specific frame with other frames in the dataset.
-The top row in Fig. \ref{fig6}.a shows the temporal profile of XD-GRASP, while the corresponding temporal profiles of the proposed scheme are shown in Fig. \ref{fig6}.b.
-We note that the cardiac and respiratory phases identified by XD-GRASP are roughly in agreement with the motion patterns in the temporal profiles of the proposed scheme in Fig. \ref{fig6}.b.
+As discussed earlier, the weights indicate similarity of the specific frame with other frames in the dataset.
+The top row in Fig. \ref{fig5}.a shows the temporal profile of XD-GRASP, while the corresponding temporal profiles of the proposed scheme are shown in Fig. \ref{fig5}.b.
+We note that the cardiac and respiratory phases identified by XD-GRASP are roughly in agreement with the motion patterns in the temporal profiles of the proposed scheme in Fig. \ref{fig5}.b.
 However, the motion patterns in the temporal profiles in XD-GRASP appear attenuated.
 We also observe sharp transitions in contrast between frames from different cardiac/respiratory phases.
-The top rows of Fig. \ref{fig6}.(b) show the weights corresponding to two frames in end inspiration and end expiration, respectively.
+The top rows of Fig. \ref{fig5}.(b) show the weights corresponding to two frames in end inspiration and end expiration, respectively.
 Note that the weight patterns agree reasonably well visually with the identified cardiac respiratory phases.
 The weights indicate soft-binning of the phases offered by the proposed scheme.
-The bottom rows of Fig. \ref{fig6} show the reconstructed images arranged in the cardiac and respiratory phases, which were identified using the self-gating strategy in XD-GRASP.
+The bottom rows of Fig. \ref{fig5} show the reconstructed images arranged in the cardiac and respiratory phases, which were identified using the self-gating strategy in XD-GRASP.
 We note that similar binning can be performed using the eigenvectors of the Laplacian matrix as shown by Poddar et al. \cite{sunritatci}.
-Fig. \ref{fig6}.a shows the recovered images using XD-GRASP, while Fig. \ref{fig6}.b corresponds to the proposed method.
+Fig. \ref{fig5}.a shows the recovered images using XD-GRASP, while Fig. \ref{fig5}.b corresponds to the proposed method.
 We note that some of the phase images are blurred in the XD-GRASP reconstructions.
 These phases correspond to the poorly sampled cardiac and respiratory phases.
 The soft-binning offered by the weighting strategy allows for more data-sharing between the phases, resulting in reduced myocardial blurring and improved fidelity of the temporal profiles.